 Bad tenants can cause a whole world of grief for landlords.

 How though do you determine who is going to be a good tenant and who is going to isn’t?
 Who is going to pay rent on time?
 Who is going to look after the property and treat it respectfully, or who is going to dodge rent payments and take 6 months to evict?

-Which is why you need a thorough tenant referencing process.
+This is why you need a thorough tenant referencing process.

-Get a comprehensive tenant referencing report from £49 or choose one of their lettings and rent management plans with tenant referencing included.
+Get a comprehensive tenant referencing a report from £49 or choose one of their lettings and rent management plans with tenant referencing included.

-Because this article is already far too long already we are going to direct you to our detailed guide for tenant referencing that you can find here.
+Because this article is already far too long we are going to direct you to our detailed guide for tenant referencing that you can find here.